rkb121541/Matrix-Inverse/README.md

-# MatrixInverse
+# Finding Inverses of 2x2 and 3x3 Matrices

-Implemented programs to calculate the inverses of 2x2 and 3x3 matrices.
-The final matrix can be displayed with each entry of the final matrix represented in either decimal or fractional form.
+The entries of the final resulting matrix can all be represented in either decimal or fractional form.

 The 2x2 matrix is calculated using the [standard formula for calculating 2x2 matrix inverses](https://www.chilimath.com/lessons/advanced-algebra/inverse-of-a-2x2-matrix/).